MirzaeiRasoul/UAV-Design/README.md

 # UAV-Design

-MAS-Simulator project is an open-source simulator for testing Multi-Agent Systems (MAS) algorithms.
-MAS-Simulator is has been developed by Using Java programming language and JavaFX Library.
+UAV-Design project is an open-source simulator for testing Multi-Agent Systems (MAS) algorithms.
+UAV-Design is has been developed by Using Java programming language and JavaFX Library.

 Other developmental tools that have been used in project are:
 * [Maven](https://maven.apache.org/) - Dependency Management